 First-week admin

 Your first-week admin tasks should help you become reachable, employable, bankable, and insurable.
+A Canadian phone number helps with apartment viewings, bank verification, job replies, delivery, and two-factor authentication.

-- SIN
+- Apply for a SIN

-- Transit pass
+- Buy a transit pass

-- Rental file
+- Start a rental file

 Money and credit

 Set up a basic chequing account, understand debit versus credit, track your first expenses, and avoid carrying a credit card balance.
+Canadian credit history can matter for rentals, phone plans, loans, credit cards, and mortgages.

 - Compare bank fees

-- Check welcome offers
+- Check welcome offer conditions

 - Ask about starter credit cards